Sequel-Ace/Sequel-Ace/SECURITY.md

 ## Supported Versions

-See Readme for supported version
+See Compatibility section of Readme for supported versions information.

 ## Reporting a Vulnerability